Can Flying Delivery Drones Deliver the Goods?

 Flying Delivery Drones on the Cheap

 Founded in 2015, Skycart is a Silicon Valley startup developing a flying delivery drone that can transport packages up to 6.5 pounds within 30 minutes in a city.
 No word on the company’s funding, but it is working with the national Swiss postal system on a pilot program for delivering mail by aerial drone.
-That’s the same path that Matternet took.
-After 1,800 flights over Swiss cities with a perfect safety track record and 850 on-demand deliveries of patient’s blood and pathology specimens, Matternet has now partnered with UPS to establish “the first FAA sanctioned use of a drone system for routine revenue flights in the US,” which is also taking place in the poverty-stricken slums of North Carolina.
-Skycart appears to be following in their footsteps.
+They’ve also launched a successful partnership in the UAE, and they’re currently working on a launch in Kenya.

 Founded in 2018, Arone is a Nigerian startup that got $100,000 from Angel investors to develop flying delivery drones for medical supplies.
 The company says its drones uses computer vision and artificial intelligence for “flight planning, obstacle manoeuver and parcel recipient detection.”
 The system relies on solar-powered recharging stations placed about 120 miles apart for swapping and recharging batteries.
 Seems like the use of flying drones to deliver medical stuff is a promising application.